haydnba/node-chat-cli/README.md

 - `events` for event bus managing socket connections

 #### Usage:

-- Run server with `node src/server.mjs` (port defaults to 8000)
+- Serve with `node server/app.mjs` (port defaults to 8000)
-- Run clients with `node src/client.mjs <your username> <your secret> <port>`
+- Connect with `node client/app.mjs <your username> <your secret> <port>`

 #### Features:
-- messages are encrypted on the client and then broadcast by server
+- messages encrypted on the client and broadcast by server
-- messaged are decipherable only by a client registering the identical secret
+- messaged decipherable only on a client registering the secret
-- messages are displayed only if deciperable
+- messages displayed only if decipherable
 - secure and highly inefficient 😁